cosmos/cosmos-sdk/docs/guides/staking/overview.md

 system that serves as a backbone of the Cosmos ecosystem.
 It is operated and secured by an open and globally decentralized set of validators.
-Tendermint is a Byzantine fault-tolerant distributed protocol for consensus among distrusting parties, in this case the group of validators which produce the blocks for cosmos.
+Tendermint is a Byzantine fault-tolerant distributed protocol for consensus among distrusting parties, in this case the group of validators which produce the blocks for the Cosmos Hub.
 To avoid the nothing-at-stake problem, a validator in Tendermint needs to lock up coins in a bond deposit.
-Each bond's atoms are illiquid, they cannot be transferred however they can be unbonded to become liquid, this process takes the unbonding-period which will be 3 weeks by default at Cosmos-Hub launch.
-Tendermint protocol messages are signed by the validator's private key, and this is a basis for Tendermint strict accountability that allows punishing misbehaving validators by slashing (burning) their bonded Atoms.
+Each bond's atoms are illiquid, they cannot be transferred - in order to become liquid, they must be unbonded, a process which will take 3 weeks by default at Cosmos Hub launch.
+Tendermint protocol messages are signed by the validator's private key and are therefor attributable.
+Validators acting outside protocol specifications can be made accountable through punishing by slashing (burning) their bonded Atoms.
 On the other hand, validators are rewarded for their service of securing blockchain network by the inflationary provisions and transactions fees.
 This incentivizes correct behavior of the validators and provides the economic security of the network.

 The native token of the Cosmos Hub is called the Atom; becoming a validator of the Cosmos Hub requires holding Atoms.
 However, not all Atom holders are validators of the Cosmos Hub.
-More precisely, there is a selection process that determines the validator set as a subset of all validators (Atom holders that wants to become a validator).
-The other option for Atom holder is to delegate their atoms to validators, i.e., being a delegator.
+More precisely, there is a selection process that determines the validator set as a subset of all validators (Atom holders that want to become a validator).
+The other option for Atom holders is to delegate their atoms to validators, i.e., being a delegator.
 A delegator is an Atom holder that has put its Atoms at stake by delegating it to a validator.
 By bonding Atoms to secure the network (and taking a risk of being slashed in case of